Instagram says it's removing posts supporting Soleimani to comply with US sanctions - Local News 8

 Instagram is one of the few western social media platforms that is not blocked in Iran.
 Facebook and Twitter are blocked but some Iranians access those sites using VPNs.

+Twitter is not removing posts that support Soleimani, a company spokesperson confirmed to CNN Business on Monday.
+It said as long as Twitter users abide by company rules, their posts will not be removed.

-In a tweet, Iran’s government spokesperson, Ali Rabiei, called Instagram’s actions “undemocratic.”
+In a tweet condemning Instagram, Iran’s government spokesperson, Ali Rabiei, called the platform’s actions “undemocratic.”

 Instagram shut down Soleimani’s own account on the platform last April after the US government designated the Islamic Revolutionary Guard Corps (IRGC) a foreign terrorist organization.
 Soleimani was an IRGC commander.